 Which Property is Considered Marital?

-Before the division of your assets and property can be determined, it is crucial to consider which items are marital and non-marital.
+Before the division of your assets and property can be determined, it is crucial to identify which items are marital and which are non-marital.

 In Ohio, any property acquired by either spouse for the duration of the marriage is considered marital property.
 However, anything brought into the marriage that was meant to remain the property of one spouse can be regarded as non-marital.